Reviews You Can Rely On

 Credit: Amber King & Trevor Peterson

 Nor does it work well with a fixed-length pole that is the wrong size.
 The handle has a specific shape that works best with other black diamond poles, but not some other brands.
-One of our testers experienced this issue before looking at it closely while out on a camping trip.
+One of our testers experienced this issue before looking at it closely while on a camping trip.
 Be sure to look at the pictures to see if your trekking poles are the right shape before buying this tent.

 black diamond distance adaptor tent ultralight tent review - make sure you take your tent where you can sink your stakes. while...